Actively Recruiting

 • Previous pelvic radiation therapy for cancer

-• Presence of bladder stones (unless removed prior to study)
+• Presence of bladder stones (unless removed)

 • Current urethral strictures or bladder neck contracture